Zest86/zest86.github.io/_pages/about.md

 ![My personal photo](/images/portfolio.jpg){: .align-right width="340px" height="220px"}

 <p style="text-align: justify;">
 Hi there!
-I am currently a PhD candidate at [Department of Computer Science, Beijing University of Posts and Telecommunications (BUPT)](https://scs.bupt.edu.cn/) in Beijing, China, where I am advised by [Prof. Mengshi Qi](https://teacher.bupt.edu.cn/qimengshi/zh_CN/index.htm).
-Before that, I received my M.S. degree in Electronic Engineering from [Beijing University of Posts and Telecommunications (BUPT)](https://www.bupt.edu.cn/) in 2023.
+I am currently a PhD candidate at <a href="https://scs.bupt.edu.cn/" target="_blank">Department of Computer Science, Beijing University of Posts and Telecommunications (BUPT)</a> in Beijing, China, where I am advised by <a href="https://teacher.bupt.edu.cn/qimengshi/zh_CN/index.htm" target="_blank">Prof. Mengshi Qi</a>.
+Before that, I received my M.S. degree in Electronic Engineering from <a href="https://www.bupt.edu.cn/" target="_blank">Beijing University of Posts and Telecommunications (BUPT)</a> in 2023.

 My research interests are centered around the intersection of computer vision and physics.
 I am particularly interested in developing algorithms that enable agents to perceive and understand the physical world around them.
-I am also interested in the application of these algorithms to real-world problems, such as health-related areas.
+I am also interested in the application of these algorithms to real-world problems, such as health-related areas and robotic manipulation.
 </p>
 News

 ======
 * **[2024/12]** Our paper "VIoTGPT" was accepted by AAAI 2025 <b style="color:red;">(Oral)</b>!